Academic Catalog

 1 Credit

-An extension of EXSS 32100 Exercise Physiology that goes into greater depth on the physiological mechanisms that regulate the body's responses and adaptations to exercise.
-Special physiological considerations of gender, development and aging, obesity, pregnancy, and environmental stress (e.g., altitude, pollution, extreme temperature) are emphasized.
-Popular pharmaceutical and dietary manipulations used to enhance exercise performance are discussed.
-Experimental research in exercise physiology is introduced, and limited laboratory experiences are scheduled during class time.
+Expands on the study of the physiological mechanisms that regulate the body's responses and adaptations to exercise.
+Examines special physiological considerations of sex, development and aging, obesity, pregnancy, and environmental stress (e.g., altitude, extreme temperature).
+Discusses popular pharmaceutical and dietary manipulations used to enhance exercise performance.
+Introduces experimental research in performance physiology.
 Prerequisites: EXSS 32100.
-(F-S,Y)
+(F,Y)

 3 Credits